narenaryan/Torn-tweet/README.md

 We can handle controlling clients for a tweet i.e followers only get messages.
 That feature will be added.

-But ths is an open deonstration how websockets function to give real-time data streaming service.
+But ths is an open demonstration of how websockets function to give real-time data streaming service.